 So first up, let’s talk about how to roast those potatoes!

 The first step is to roast the sweet potatoes.
 I prefer this to boiling as it gives the sweet potatoes a little carmelization on them.
 You don’t want too much otherwise they won’t blend together well, but a little is nice in the dish.

-Halve the sweet potatoes, then cover them in oil.
-I prefer avocado oil and is has less of a distinct flavor than olive oil, but either will do.
-Put them in the 400 degree F oven and roast them for 45 minutes, until a fork or knife easily pierces all the way through the potato.
+Halve the sweet potatoes using a sharp knife and cutting board, then cover them in oil.
+This recipe uses avocado oil as it has less of a distinct flavor than olive oil, but either will do.
+Line a sheet pan with parchment paper and place the halved potatoes face down.
+Put them in the oven and roast them for 45 minutes, until a fork or knife easily pierces all the way through the potato.
 They’ll look like the picture on the right, below.

 How to Make the Casserole Topping

 While the potatoes are cooking, prep the baking dish and prepare the topping.
 Take a little bit of butter and spread a very thin layer onto the baking dish.
 Set the dish aside, then move on to the topping.
 Combine all of the topping ingredients in a bowl and mix together with a wooden spoon.
 Pretty easy, right?

 How to Make Gluten Free Sweet Potato Casserole